jvanderberg/functioncache/README.md

 The dynamic import statement 'import()' is async.
 In the context of a webpack build this will result in the code for the 'List' component being put into a separate bundle.

 Here we memoize that async logic, and you can look in App.js to see how a component can use this to dynamically load children.

-## Things to try

--   Play with the delay in service.js where the mockDB is instantiated.
--   See if you can recode the application to use a single PlaceHolder for both aysnc wrappers.